Sign the Petition – Watermilfoil

 The Honorable Members of the Idaho State Legislature, Idaho Department of Environmental Quality, and Idaho Department of Agriculture

-Subject: Urgent Call for Enhanced Treatment of Eurasian Water Milfoil in Bear Lake and Bear Lake National Wildlife Refuge
+Subject: Urgent Call for Enhanced Treatment of Eurasian Watermilfoil in Bear Lake and Bear Lake National Wildlife Refuge

-We, the undersigned residents, property owners, agricultural stakeholders, local business owners, and dedicated admirers of the Bear Lake area, are writing to urgently address the inadequate herbicide treatment of Eurasian Water Milfoil (Myriophyllum spicatum) in Bear Lake and the Bear Lake National Wildlife Refuge.
+We, the undersigned residents, property owners, agricultural stakeholders, local business owners, and dedicated admirers of the Bear Lake area, are writing to urgently address the inadequate herbicide treatment of Eurasian Watermilfoil (Myriophyllum spicatum) in Bear Lake and the Bear Lake National Wildlife Refuge.
 This invasive species poses a significant threat to our vital resources, including irrigation, agriculture, ranching, recreation, tourism, fisheries, local businesses, and wildlife habitats.

-Impact and Need for Immediate Action:
+Impact on our Community and Need for Immediate Aggressive Action:

-Eurasian water milfoil spreads rapidly damaging both our ecosystem and economy.
+Eurasian Watermilfoil spreads rapidly damaging both our ecosystem and economy.
 Bear Lake is essential for irrigation and agriculture, vital to many local livelihoods, as well as for recreation and tourism, which significantly contribute to our economy.

 • Fisheries: Invasive species threaten local fish populations, impacting recreational fishing and the ecological balance that supports healthy fisheries.